CSIS-iLab/southbound/README.md

 Contains lambda functions.

 ### public
 Contains the page template.
-Only files inside public can be used from public/index.html.
-Data files produced by forestry can go here. [learn more](https://facebook.github.io/create-react-app/docs/using-the-public-folder#docsNav)
+Only files inside public can be used from public/index.html. [learn more](https://facebook.github.io/create-react-app/docs/using-the-public-folder#docsNav)

 ### forestry
 Configuration files for the Forestry CMS live here, including the default front matter UI fields for the different content types.